 The results were clear: Immediately after the retreat, teens felt less stressed and depressed, and were happier, more self-compassionate, and more satisfied with their lives.
 More importantly, the benefits of the retreat endured.
 Three months afterward, teens still reported feeling better than before the retreat began.
 In other words, teens learned skills during the retreat that seemed to help them manage stress and other challenges in their daily life.

-In the meantime, how can other teens reap these benefits?
+How can other teens reap the benefits of self-compassion?
 During the retreat, participants learned to be more self-compassionate through a variety of activities that teens can easily bring home with them.

 For instance, one of the practices the teens engaged in every afternoon was loving-kindness meditation.
 This meditation begins with cultivating an attitude of kindness towards oneself.
 Teens are encouraged to focus on their breath and repeat to themselves, “May I be happy, may I be safe, may I be at ease.”
 Then, the teens mentally extend that phrase to their loved ones, their acquaintances, and even people whom they feel negative emotions toward.
 The purpose of the practice is to create an atmosphere of acceptance and unconditional love starting from within.